 Shu attributes these changes to several things.
 An earthquake caused a landslide which washed away many trees.
 This displaced many animals and changed the composition of the soil.
 Also global warming has changed the seasons in Japan.
 The flowers now bloom twice a year instead of once.
 This confuses the birds and bees.
 The climate change also causes the bees to have no food sometimes for weeks.
 This has led to the decline in population.

 Tea is a tradition in Japan as it is in China.
-It grows wild and on plantations.
+Spiritual awakening and tea meditation are important parts of historic tea tradition.
+Tea grows wild and on plantations.
 Shu picks the wild tea and dries it in the sun.
 Moreover, it takes 5 years for the tea to ferment which makes it very sweet.
 Traditionally the tea blooms in November.
 However, climate change has caused a heat wave leading to the plants blooming in April as well.

 Lee and Shu joining together